The Ultimate Guide For Preparing Easy Camping Meals

 “It was nice to leave everything behind for a couple of days just to be with friends and family and enjoy bonfires and laughter,” Mrs. CBB started doing in her teens.

-Camping was not typical of my wife’s background as camping meant in the backyard with a BBQ and sleeping in your bed.
+Camping was not typical of my wife’s background, as Camping meant living in the backyard with a BBQ and sleeping in your bed.

 Road Trips and Food